jupyterhub/jupyterhub/docs/source/installation-guide-hard.md

 This will place the kernel spec into their home folder, where Jupyter will look for it on startup.

 ## Setting up a reverse proxy

 The guide so far results in JupyterHub running on port 8000.
 It is not generally advisable to run open web services in this way - instead, use a reverse proxy running on standard HTTP/HTTPS ports.

 > **Important**: Be aware of the security implications especially if you are running a server that is accessible from the open internet
 > i.e. not protected within an institutional intranet or private home/office network.
 You should set up a firewall and
 > HTTPS encryption, which is outside of the scope of this guide.
 For HTTPS consider using [LetsEncrypt](https://letsencrypt.org/)
 > or setting up a [self-signed certificate](https://www.digitalocean.com/community/tutorials/how-to-create-a-self-signed-ssl-certificate-for-nginx-in-ubuntu-18-04).
-> Firewalls may be set up using `ufs` or `firewalld` and combined with `fail2ban`.
+> Firewalls may be set up using `ufw` or `firewalld` and combined with `fail2ban`.

 ### Using Nginx
 Nginx is a mature and established web server and reverse proxy and is easy to install using `sudo apt install nginx`.
 Details on using Nginx as a reverse proxy can be found elsewhere.
 Here, we will only outline the additional steps needed to setup JupyterHub with Nginx and host it at a given URL e.g. `<your-server-ip-or-url>/jupyter`.
 This could be useful for example if you are running several services or web pages on the same server.

 To achieve this needs a few tweaks to both the JupyterHub configuration and the Nginx config.
 First, edit the